An owner is responsible ti keep a rental property in good repair at all times during a tenancy. There are different rules for:

 - hot water: the same amount of hot water at the same temperature is no longer provided by the hot water service as when it was manufactured.

 - grey water: if all water at the property required to be removed or treated is no longer able to be safely removed or safely treated within a timeframe that it should be able to remove or treat water if it were fully functioning.

 If the owner cannot be contacted within 24 hours, a tenant can arrange for a nominated repairer to do the works, and to invoice the owner.

-If an owner expects to be away or uncontactable, they should give the tenant the name of a person to contact if an urgent repair is needed, called a ‘nominated repairer’.
+If an owner expects to be away or is not contactable, they should give the tenant the name of a person to contact in the case of an urgent repair.
+This person is a nominated repairer.
 These are also often named in the lease.

-If the owner has not nominated a repairer, or the nominated repairer is not available, the tenant can have a suitably qualified person do the repairs (a ‘suitable repairer’).
-In this case, the tenant must pay the repairer and have the owner reimburse them.
+If the owner has not nominated a repairer, or the nominated repairer is unavailable, the tenant can have a suitably qualified person do the repairs.
+This is a suitable repairer.
+In this case, the tenant must pay the repairer and have the owner pay them back.
 See Reimbursement of cost of repairs.